ker0olos/fable/README.md

 Fable is actively developed with new game modes and features frequently.

-[^1]: Currently the default packs include anime/manga/manhwa/vtubers, but you can add other packs, for example video game characters or real life celebrities.
-You can also disable the anime packs entirety (Incase it's a sport server or something, we try our best to keep the bot itself term naturel).
+[^1]: Currently the default packs include anime/manga/vtubers, but you can add other packs, e.g. video game characters or real life celebrities.
+And you can disable the anime packs entirety (Incase it's a sports server or else, we try our best to include term naturel commands along with anime analogies).

 > **Warning** Fable is in early access.
 Some features might be missing.
 Missing
 > features include "Trading" (see